claudinec/claudinec.github.io/index.markdown

 title: Web Development
 ---

 I build websites for small businesses and organisations, primarily using the Drupal content management system.
-I am also Lead Developer at [Moat Media](http://moatmedia.com.au/), where I am part of a web developmen team working on larger projects.
+I am also Lead Developer at [Moat Media](http://moatmedia.com.au/), where I am part of a web development team working on larger projects.

 # Current Projects